|

 Below: A stone in memory of Doris Pitkin Buck - an American science fiction author |

-Below: The two RV Gypsies loved the way water streamed down the sides of the cliffs and dripped over the edge of the ledges along the way.
-Plus it always gave Karen Duquette a chance to splash water on her face.
-(2020 photos) |
+Below: The two RV Gypsies loved the way water streamed down the sides of the

 Below: The rocks in 2021 |

-Below: Walking over a short bridge, in 2020 and with Lee Duquette on the bridge in 2021. |
+Below: Walking over a short bridge, in 2020 and with Lee Duquette on that

 Below: Crossing over the short bridge (shown above), the two RV Gypsies got a glimpse of the lower section of Pearson's Falls and the upper section which could barely be seen through the trees above the small, lower falls.- again - a photo from 2020 and one from 2021. |

-Below: Another look as the two RV Gypsies walked past the lower falls area in 2021 |
+Below: Another look as Lee and Karen Duquette walked past the lower falls

-Below - more comparing the 2020 (always on the left) and 2021 photos (always on the right) |
+Below: More comparing the 2020 falls (always on the left) and 2021 photos

 Below: The two RV Gypsies reached the gorgeous 90-foot tall Pearson's Falls that cascaded down a staircase of rock.
 There were two adjoining areas for different views of the waterfall, but it was not possible, and not allowed to get any closer. |

-Below: The two RV Gypsies in front of Pearson's Falls in 2020 |
+Below: The two RV Gypsies in front of Pearson's Falls in 2020.
+Nobody else

 Below: The two RV Gypsies at Person's Falls in 2020 |